 Which are the travel motivation of a transformative traveller?

-As I usually explain during my workshops on transformation travel, there are several travel motivations that can push you to undertake this kind of journey.
+There are several travel motivations that can push you to undertake this kind of journey, as I usually explain during my workshops on transformation travel.
 One of the most popular is by far to reflect on love and relationships.

 If you think about it, you may find out that you have travelled at least once in your life to heal your broken heart, or hoping to find love, or simply to reflect on your current relationship.

-These where the sort of questions I have beek asking myself during my trip to Bali, that helped me to clear my mind and most of all my feelings.
+These where the sort of questions I have been asking myself during my trip to Bali, that helped me to clear my mind and most of all my feelings.

 Another motivation on the rise is sustainability, a theme that is attracting more and more attention (finally, I must say!).
 That’s why many people opt to visit sustainable destinations or projects, looking for best practices to introduce into their lives.